junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 They snap their heads toward the busker.
 The place only has a lone guitar box on the ground.

-"He's gone."
-Cas says.
+"He's gone," Cas says.

 "Yeah I can see that."
 Dean steps back slowly, away from the fountain, swallowing hard.
 "What the hell's happening?"

 A distorted giggling sound echoes from behind them, together with some tiny little patters.

-Dean swallows, "Please tell me I'm hallucinating, but does that sound like tiny stone babies running and laughing to you?"
+Dean swallows.
+"Please tell me I'm hallucinating, but does that sound like tiny stone babies running and laughing to you?"

 Cas meets his eyes, nodding.
 "That's what I heard earlier."